KalahariHarry/openhab-google-assistant/README.md

 ## Logging & Debugging

-To check your deployed openhHAB Google Cloud function app logs and debugging use the follwoing command:
+To check your deployed openHAB Google Cloud function app logs and debugging use the following command:
 ```
 gcloud beta functions logs read openhabGoogleAssistant
 ```